Kit Wai Chan - Fotolia

-SaaS-based and cloud-based monitoring tools are now available that can help enterprises with the first part, Kindness said.
+SaaS-based and cloud-based monitoring tools are now available that can help enterprises with the part, Kindness said.
 As software-defined networking and intent-based networking -- two areas in which analytics will be relied upon to provide that comprehensive view of the network -- are implemented, analytics tools will improve, he added.

 Vendors and enterprises have to improve network analytics tools, Ganguli said.
 Most network managers already use tools for network infrastructure monitoring, trying to understand how routers and switches are behaving, Ganguli said.